 Today is the day.
 You may have read the hints, seen the clues or even caught the 24 hour insta-story, but today is the official announcement of the new blog project – our mountain fixer upper.
-Like many an office romance, what started out purely professional has become quite personal.
+(Update: the design process has begun – click through HERE to see and vote on the style of each room) Like many an office romance, what started out purely professional has become quite personal.
 I started looking for a new design project around the time that I realized that our LA house was almost finished and fully revealed.
 I panicked, realizing that as you might suspect the most popular posts (both in traffic and engagement) are about our house.
 Unlike client work I can be the most honest and transparent on process, mistakes, resources and prices – and I can execute much faster.
 It only made sense professionally for us to invest in another fixer – but since we found one out in the country it became very personal.

 Being raised in the woods of Oregon did something to my soul from which I can’t escape.
 Long time readers know that writing that kind of sap is hard for me.
 I loved living in New York in my 20’s, and after being in LA for 10 years I sure do love my friends, the weather and the opportunities that this city brings (while finding the culture/industry of “Hollywood” challenging).
 But, deep inside my guts, there is a pretty intense need for nature, for trees, for calmness.
 Many might say I’m suffering from the ‘too many small kids’ syndrome, and looking for an “escape” and perhaps they aren’t wrong, but I think it’s more than that.
 As someone addicted to social media, blogs, computers, TV and parties – I REALLY NEED TO ESCAPE.